prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ## Test Plan

 - Unit tests can test the JdbcJoinPushdown capabilities by enabling 'enable-join-query-pushdowntesting' flag
+- Regrestion testing will do locally to validate all sql for Postgres
-- Regrestion testing will do locally to validate all JoinSql
+- Regrestion testing will do locally to validate all sql for IBM specific db2
 - We did a poc for join query with postgres, db2 and iceberg table.
     *) While pushing down the postgres join its performance is 3x *) While pushing down the db2 join its performance is 8x